tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_1.md

 "Hey, Mandy.
 What's going on?"
 I ask, my curiosity piqued.

 "We've got a 419," she says, her tone somber.
 The code 419, it's not something we hear every day.
 It means a dead body has been found.
-In a place as remote as this, it's never a good sign.

 "Where at?"
 I inquire, my grip on the steering wheel tightening.